-Whether you're confused about amortization or not sure what escrow, exactly, is good for, this primer will help you get up to financial speed.
+Whether you're confused about amortization or not sure what escrow, exactly, is good for, this primer will help you get up to speed.

-Handy Banking and Credit Terms
+Banking and Credit Terms

-1. Compound interest When you're investing or saving, this is the interest that you earn on the amount you deposit, plus any interest you've accumulated over time.
+1. Compound Interest When you're investing or saving, this is the interest that you earn on the amount you deposit, plus any interest you've accumulated over time.
 When you're borrowing, it's the interest that is charged on the original amount you are loaned, as well as the interest charges that are added to your outstanding balance over time.

 Think of it as “interest on interest.”
 It will make your savings or debt grow at a faster rate than simple interest, which is calculated on the principal amount alone.

-2. FICO score A number used by banks and other financial institutions to measure a borrower’s credit worthiness.
+2. FICO Score A number used by banks and other financial institutions to measure a borrower’s creditworthiness.
 FICO is an acronym for the Fair Isaac Corporation, a company that came up with the methodology for calculating a credit score based on several factors, including payment history, length of credit history and total amount owed.
 FICO scores range from 300 to 850, and the higher the score, the better the terms you may receive on your next loan or credit card.
 People with scores below 650 may have a harder time securing credit at a favorable interest rate.

-3. Net worth The difference between your assets and liabilities.
+3. Net Worth The difference between your assets and liabilities.
 You can calculate yours by adding up all of the money or investments you have, including the current market value of your home and car, as well as the balances in any checking, savings, retirement or other investment accounts.
 Then subtract all of your debt, including your mortgage balance, credit card balances and any other loans or obligations.
 The resulting net worth number helps you take the pulse on your overall financial health.

-Stocks, for instance, have the potential to provide strong growth over time, but may also be more volatile.
+Stocks, for instance, have the potential to provide growth over time, but may also be more volatile.
 Bonds tend to have slower growth, but are generally perceived to have less risk.
 A common investment strategy is to diversify your portfolio across multiple asset classes in order to spread out risk while taking advantage of growth.

 You pay taxes on both short-term capital gains (a year or less) and long-term capital gains (more than a year) when you sell an investment.
 By contrast, a capital loss could help reduce your taxes.

 8. Stocks Also called equities or shares, stocks give you ownership in a company.
 When you buy stocks, you become a company shareholder, giving you a claim on part of that company’s assets and earnings.
-The two main types of stocks are common and preferred.

-Handy Real Estate Terms
+Real Estate Terms